zendeskgarden/react-components/src/Table/Readme.md

 ### Table
 The main component acts as an abstraction of [react-virtualized Table component and accepts all valid Table props](https://github.com/bvaughn/react-virtualized/blob/master/docs/Table.md) as well those listed above.

 For a simple table the only required property is an array of data.
+A more complete example of all options can be seen with the Kitchen Sink example below.

 ### Table.Column
 This is a general purpose component to apply default cell and header styling.
 [All react-virtualized Column props are supported.](https://github.com/bvaughn/react-virtualized/blob/master/docs/Column.md) By default all cells are truncated if space is limited.
 You can disable this by applying a `truncated` prop.